ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Decision Information
     - Notes
   * - A
-    - ASCVD = -19.5 + (0.043 * SBP) + (0.266 * Age) + (2.32 * Sex)
+    - ASCVD = -19.5 + (0.043 * SBP) + (0.266 * Age) + (2.32 * Sex) where Sex=1 for males and Sex=0 for females
     -
   * - B
-    - LDL-C measreument error pulled from a normal distribution with mean=0 and SD=3 mg/dL
+    - LDL-C measreument error pulled from a normal distribution with mean=0 and SD=0.08 mmol/L
     - [McCormack_2020]_
   * - C
+    - If simulant is in the acute or post MI or stroke states
+    - [Morales_2018]_ [Arnett_2019]_ [Nguyen_2015]_
+  * - D
     - 19.4% will not start medication; 33.9% will receive high intensity statin; 41.9% medium intensity; and 4.8% low intensity
     - [Morales_2018]_ [Arnett_2019]_ [Nguyen_2015]_
-  * - D
+  * - E
     - 19.4% will not start medication; 19.3% will receive high intensity statin; 53.2% medium intensity; and 8.1% low intensity
     - [Morales_2018]_ [Arnett_2019]_ [Nguyen_2015]_
-  * - E
+  * - F
     - 19.4% will not start medication; 12.1% will receive high intensity statin; 57.2% medium intensity; and 11.3% low intensity
     - [Morales_2018]_ [Arnett_2019]_ [Nguyen_2015]_
-  * - F
+  * - G
     - Only adherent simulants will move up categories.
-19.4% will not change medication due to theraputic inertia
+19.4% will not move up medication categories due to theraputic inertia
     - [Morales_2018]_
-  * - G
+  * - H
     - If simulant is eligible, either 50% or 100% depending on scenario
     - For 50% scenario, assignment is random